TDM Call for Papers: "The Changing Paradigm of State-controlled Entities Regulation: Laws, Contracts and Disputes."

 Time line and submission guidelines

 Proposals, along with authors' profiles (150-200 words) should be submitted to Jędrzej Górski and Dini Sejko - contact details here - and copied to email@example.com.
-The release of the special issue is planned for the end of first quarter 2019.
-Articles accepted for publication ahead of this schedule can also go through TDM's on-line advance publication process allowing your work to reach its target audience as soon as the paper completes peer review and editing process.
+Full papers to be sent by 30 April 2019.
+Articles accepted for publication can also go through TDM's on-line advance publication process allowing your work to reach its target audience as soon as the paper completes peer review and editing process.

 Articles and short articles can be submitted.
 The minimum word count of articles should be 5000 words (4500 words excluding footnotes, endnotes, appendices, tables, summary etc).
 The maximum word count of articles should be 9000 words (1000 words including footnotes, endnotes, appendices, tables, summary etc. Longer contributions can be considered for publication on exceptional basis.
 Articles should include summaries (150-200 words).
 Contributors might be asked to cross-review up to two other papers.